 - Leah Helmbrecht, BSN, RN

 There’s no denying that the in-state tuition for Georgia Southwestern State University is a huge draw for nursing students.
 But the variety of programs is also worth noting.
-Aside from a traditional four-year program, GSW offers an accelerated 2nd year BSN, and LPN-MSN and an online registered nurse RN-BSN program.
+Aside from a traditional four-year program, GSW offers an accelerated 2nd year BSN, ADN, and LPN-BSN and an online RN-BSN program.
 The plentiful options, along with the impressive NCLEX pass rate, makes this a great destination for in-state students.

 Yes, the cost of Emory University’s tuition is sure to make some eyes pop.
-But the quality of education this small liberal arts school offers may be the best all-around of any school on this list.
+But this small liberal arts school's quality of education may be the best all-around of any school on this list.
 Employers recognize this, too; according to Emory, 88% of the graduates of their traditional BSN program were employed within three months of finishing their degree.
 So, for students looking for private education at a small school, Emory is one of Georgia’s best options.